kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 ### Output layer

 The number of nodes in the output layer is determined by the number of categories the inputs are being classified into.
 If it is a binary classification (2 options), the output layer has 1 node (the options are 0 or 1).
-If there are 5 possibly categories, there are 5 nodes.
+If there are 5 possible categories, there are 5 nodes.

 ### Hidden layers